IBM/predict-opioid-prescribers/README.md

-# Use-DSX-and-Scikit-Learn-to-Predict-US-Opioid-Prescribers
+# Use DSX and Scikit Learn to Predict US Opioid Prescribers
-A pattern focusing on how to use scikit learn and python (in DSX) to predict opioid prescribers based off of a 2014 kaggle dataset.
+This Code Pattern will focus on and guide you through how to use scikit learn and python (in DSX) to predict opioid prescribers based off of a 2014 kaggle dataset.

 ## Use Machine Learning to Predict U.S. Opioid Prescribers with DSX and Scikit Learn

 ## Intro
-Opioid prescriptions and overdoses are becoming an increasingly overwhelming problem for the United States, even causing an official state of emergency in recent months.
+Opioid prescriptions and overdoses are becoming an increasingly overwhelming problem for the United States, even causing a declared state of emergency in recent months.
 Though we, as data scientists, may not be able to single handedly fix this problem, we can dive into the data and figure out what exactly is going on and what may happen in the future given current circumstances.

-This pattern aims to do just that: it dives into a kaggle dataset which looks at opioid overdose deaths by state as well as different, unique physicians, their credentials, specialties, whether or not they've prescribed opioids in 2014 as well as the specific prescriptions they've prescribed.
-Follow along to see how to explore the data in a DSX notebook, visualize a few initial findings geographically and otherwise using Pixie Dust, and then use scikit learn to use machine learning to train several models and figure out which have the most accurate predictions of opioid prescriptions.
+This Code Pattern aims to do just that: it dives into a kaggle dataset which looks at opioid overdose deaths by state as well as different, unique physicians, their credentials, specialties, whether or not they've prescribed opioids in 2014 as well as the specific names of the prescriptions they have prescribed.
+Follow along to see how to explore the data in a DSX notebook, visualize a few initial findings in a variety of ways, including geographically, using Pixie Dust.
+Then use the machine learning library, scikit learn, to train several models and figure out which have the most accurate predictions of opioid prescriptions.

 ## Architecture Image